Do You Need A Carrier For your Toddler?

 - Your kid can lean back so much that they put themselves in danger of falling or throw you off balance.

-- Your youngster complains of pain or is unable to relax in the previously pleasant carrier.
+- Your baby complains of pain or is unable to relax in the previously pleasant carrier.

 - If the panel can hold the majority of your child’s weight and they are within the manufacturer’s suggested height and weight, your current carrier could still function for you.